Lucian Boz: Final decades

 In the late 1970s, Boz maintained a correspondence with Loewenstein-Lavi, by then a political exile, airing his various grievances against the previous decades of "communist terror".
 He attempted to familiarize himself with communist texts by Ludo, Benador and Sandu Lieblich, but concluded that these were in fact illegible.
 Although he never criticized national communism, and even privately only did so in 1992, in a letter to Arșavir Acterian (calling the Danube–Black Sea Canal "an ill-fated undertaking of the demented Ceaușescu"), publication of his work was still blocked by the authorities, who considered him a political émigré.
 Franța, 1938—1944 was kept in a secret archive by Romania's censorship apparatus.
+In 1971, a book by the young scholar Laurențiu Ulici cited profusely, and overall positively, from Boz's pronouncements about Eminescu and Ion Pillat; critic Mihai Drăgan, who covered the book for Cronica weekly, also noted that Boz had had "excellent results" in his Eminescu studies.
+The exile's name was occasionally referred to in other literary reviews, but sometimes with negative connotations: in December 1975, discussing essays by Henri Zalis, Dumitru Micu mentioned that Boz, like Zalis, had been "horrible" in his writing, a paragon of "vacuous metaphorizing".
+Constantin Trandafir was similarly dismissive: in a 1983 discussion about the prejudice of academic criticism, he suggested that any "study" ever produced by Boz was inferior to any regular newspaper column by his contemporary, Perpessicius.

 In the 1980s, Boz made photocopies of some of his interwar work, sending them to friends and acquaintances.
 Asked by Ionel Jianu to supply details about Romanian artists living in Australia, Boz submitted information about four of them, all of whom appeared in Jianu's subsequent 1986 volume, Les artistes roumains en Occident.
 Emil Boldan and Constantin Crișan attempted to edit a volume of his essays, but the project came to nought.
 Nevertheless, several censored or self-censored articles about him did appear in the press, for instance a 1981 piece in Orizont by his friend Steinhardt, who knew the facts of the situation, that implied Boz left Romania for good in 1937.
 Following the Romanian Revolution of 1989, Boz worked with Jurnalul Literar between 1994 and 2002, publishing letters, memories and biographical sketches.
 He did similar work with Iosif Vulcan, the Romanian expatriate review in Cringila.
 In private correspondence, he was particularly indignant about Lucian Pintilie's film The Oak, lamenting its presentation of Romania as "a kind of barbarian, brutal, violent state".

-In 2000, he published a short roman à clef, Piatra de încercare ("The Testing Bench"), which featured a fictionalized portrayal of himself as the protagonist, with appearances also made by his wife and their son Alain, Cioran and Eliade.
+In 2000, Boz published a short roman à clef, Piatra de încercare ("The Testing Bench"), which featured autofiction, with himself as the protagonist, as well as appearances made by his wife and their son Alain, by Cioran, and by Eliade.
 The plot unfolds in wartime France, with the title referring to the French civilian population and its response to occupation.

-Boz died in Sydney in 2003.
-He had by then came to be included in literary reference volumes, and his work was analyzed by, among others, Nicolae Tzone, Nicolae Florescu, Florin Manolescu, Andrei and Barbu Brezianu and Constantin Crișan.
+The author died in Sydney in 2003.
+He had by then came to be included in literary reference volumes, and his work was analyzed by, among others, Crișan, Nicolae Tzone, Florin Manolescu, Andrei and Barbu Brezianu.
 His essays on Eminescu were republished by Constantin Cubleșan in the 2001 volume Eminescu în oglinzile criticii ("Eminescu's Critical Mirrors").
 Samples of Boz's other work, reviewed by Tzone, saw print in Aldebaran review, and his correspondence was issued as a volume at Editura Dacia.